-Marlowe, the cellar spider who has been living behind my beside cabinet for the last 18 months, disappeared a few weeks ago, but I wasn’t too worried as (s)he’d done that before and then turned up again a few weeks later, fatter and of greater span.
+Marlowe, the cellar spider who has been living behind my beside cabinet for the last 18 months, disappeared a few weeks ago, but I wasn’t too worried as they’d done that before and then turned up again a few weeks later, fatter and of greater span.

 On Monday, however, Alex found Marlowe’s mortal remains beneath the bathroom radiator.
 Marlowe is no more.

-Rather than an undignified flushing or binning, I thought an undignified burning was more in order, given the Viking weather the UK is currently experiencing:
+Rather than an undignified flushing or binning, I thought an undignified burning was in order, given the Viking weather the UK is currently experiencing:

 Farewell Marlowe.
 May your spiderlings inherit the Earth.